medic/cht-docs/content/en/apps/concepts/users.md

 keywords: users user-roles user-permissions
 ---

-The app uses roles and permissions to determine who has access to what data.
-User roles are general categories we use to assign a collection of broad permissions to users.
+Apps built with the Core Framework use roles and permissions to determine who has access to what data.
+User roles are general categories you can use to assign a collection of broad permissions to users.
 There are two classes of roles: online and offline.
 Generally speaking, CHWs are usually offline users, while managers and nurses are usually online users.
 SMS users do not use the app, and thus do not have a user role.

 ## Roles